solo-fsw/sosxr-unity-plet/README.md

 Next, use the dropdown to select the 'color type': Base, Tone, or Accent color.
 This will determine which color (or more precisely: which hue) from the palette will be used.

-On each instance of the ColorProvider component, you can set a 'value' (brightness) _multiplier_ in relation to the chosen color in the palette.
-This will be used to calculate the actual brightness of the color that will be used on the object.
+On each instance of the ColorProvider component, you can set a 'value' (brightness) of the color in the palette.

-A similar thing can be done with the 'saturation' _multiplier_, which makes the color more grey, or more vibrant.
+A similar thing can be done with the saturation 1-19 scale (10 being middle), which makes the color more grey, or more vibrant.

-Note that you're not influencing the value and saturation directly, but you're using this as a multiplier to the value and saturation of the color.
-This will become important later.

 ### Changing Palettes (a.k.a. the fun part)
 You have two options to change the palette that is being used in the scene: